The Minister of Fisheries and Oceans has a legal responsibility to protect wild salmon.

 Ecojustice lawyers represented Alex in Federal Court in the fall of 2018.
 We argued that the Minister of Fisheries and Oceans’ policy and practice of allowing companies to transfer farmed salmon into open net pens in the ocean without first testing them for PRV was illegal.

-The Minister has an illegal policy and practice of issuing licences allowing farmed salmon to be transferred into net pens in the ocean without being tested for PRV.
-This practice contravenes Section 56 of the Fishery (General) Regulations which states that the Minister cannot issue a transfer licence if the fish to be transferred “have any disease or disease agent that may be harmful to the protection and conservation of fish.”
+Specifically, Ecojustice said, the minister’s practice contravened Section 56 of the Fishery (General) Regulations, which states that the minister cannot issue a transfer licence for fish that “have any disease or disease agent that may be harmful to the protection and conservation of fish.”

 In a 200-page decision issued in February 2019, the court ruled that the minister’s PRV policy is illegal for several reasons.
 Critically, it found that the PRV policy does not comply with the precautionary principle.
 This important principle says that, whenever possible, harm to human health and nature must be prevented before it happens — particularly in situations in which scientific understanding of potential risks is incomplete.

 In its decision, the court gave the minister four months to come up with a new, precautionary, and science-based policy.

 PRV is highly contagious and research shows that it is present in up to 80 per cent of farmed salmon.

 There is also mounting evidence that PRV could harm wild Pacific salmon.
 A peer-reviewed study co-authored by Department of Fisheries and Oceans scientists and published in May, 2018, showed that PRV can enter blood cells in Chinook salmon and ultimately cause them to burst, a condition that can result in liver and kidney damage, anemia, and even death.